Undergraduate Course Offerings

 W 10:00 am - 10:50 am

-This course is designed to enhance oral and written communication in the medical field.
+This course is designed to enhance oral and written communication in the medical field,

-and their clientele.
-It will also refer to health-related issues facing Hispanic communication.
+provide and allow students with grater interaction among medical service providers and their clientele.
+It will also make reference to health relate issues facing Hispanic communication.

 SPAN 4311.002: Topics in Linguistics, Dr. Paola Guerrero